-- To consult with other task groups regarding the DOI's logistical and technical capabilities, and requirements, to enable the efficient execution of the DOI's State Disaster Response Plan. - To coordinate with the Emergency Response Task Group regarding logistical and technical capabilities for Emergency Response Task Group and/or field or temporary offices. - To coordinate with other areas regarding logistical and technical capabilities for hotline and other consumer communication needs.
+- > To consult with other task groups regarding the DOI's logistical and technical capabilities, and requirements, to enable the efficient execution of the DOI's State Disaster Response Plan. - > To coordinate with the Emergency Response Task Group regarding logistical and technical capabilities for Emergency Response Task Group and/or field or temporary offices. - > To coordinate with other areas regarding logistical and technical capabilities for hotline and other consumer communication needs.

-The Logistics Task Group will be [insert location of home office or other designated location] unless otherwise chosen by the Disaster Executive Committee due to necessity.
+The Logistics Task Group w rill be unless otherwise chosen by y the Disaster Executive Committee due to necessity.